LOS Channel

 , UInt64

-The position of the source is given as a valid vector-column 3 by 1 or a valid matrix 3 by N. The value of N is the number of signals to be propagated and is equal to the second dimension specified in the signal to port X. If Pos1 is a column vector, it takes the form .
-If Pos1 is a matrix, each column specifies a different origin of the signal and is of the form .
-Pos1 and Pos2 cannot both be specified as matrices - at least one must be a 3 by 1 column vector.
-The units of position are metres.
+The position of the source is set as a real 3-by-1 column vector or a real 3-by-N matrix.
+The value N is the number of propagated signals and is equal to the second dimension specified in the signal at port X. If Pos1 is a column vector, then it takes the form .
+If Pos1 is a matrix, each column specifies a different origin of the signal and has the form .
+Pos1 and Pos2 cannot both be specified as matrices — at least one must be a 3-by-1 column vector.
+The units of position are meters.

 Data types: Float16